Welcome to The Bill Douglas Cinema Museum

 Explore the collection

-Browse our catalogue, listing details of our collection of over 75,000 artefacts.
+Browse our catalogue, listing details of our collection of over 90,000 artefacts.
+You can book to come and research here.

 About Bill Douglas